sendbird/sendbird-platform-sdk-javascript/docs/GroupChannelApi.md

   'metacounterValueGte': "metacounterValueGte_example", // String | Searches for group channels with metacounter containing an item with the key specified by the metadata_key parameter, where the value of that item is greater than or equal to the value specified by this parameter.
 To use this parameter, the metacounter_key parameter should be specified.
   'metacounterValueLt': "metacounterValueLt_example", // String | Searches for group channels with metacounter containing an item with the key specified by the metadata_key parameter, where the value of that item is lower than the value specified by this parameter.
 To use this parameter, the metacounter_key parameter should be specified.
   'metacounterValueLte': "metacounterValueLte_example", // String | Searches for group channels with metacounter containing an item with the key specified by the metadata_key parameter, where the value of that item is lower than or equal to the value specified by this parameter.
 To use this parameter, the metacounter_key parameter should be specified.
-  'includeSortedMetaarrayInLastMessage': false, // Boolean | Determines whether to include the sorted_metaarray as one of the last_message’s properties in the response.
+  'includeSortedMetaarrayInLastMessage': false // Boolean | Determines whether to include the sorted_metaarray as one of the last_message’s properties in the response.
-  'customType': ANNOUNCEMENT, // String | (Deprecated) Returns channels whose custom_type matches the given value.
-If this field is not specified, all channels are returned, regardless of their custom type.
-The string passed here must be urlencoded.
-  'readReceipt': false, // Boolean | (Deprecated) Superseded by show_read_receipt.
-  'member': true, // Boolean | (Deprecated) Superseded by show_member.
-  'isDistinct': true, // Boolean | (Deprecated) Superseded by distinct_mode.
-  'membersIn': "membersIn_example", // String | (Deprecated) Superseded by members_exactly_in.
-  'userId': "userId_example" // String | (Deprecated) Restricts the search scope to only retrieve the target user's group channels.
-It's recommended to use the list group channels by user action instead.
 };
 apiInstance.listChannels(apiToken, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);